Table of Contents

 Other Types of Transmission

-In the past, HIV was spread by transfusion with blood products, such as whole blood or the "factor" used by hemophiliacs.
-Many people acquired HIV this way.
+In the past, HIV was transmitted by transfusion with blood products, such as whole blood or the "factor" used by hemophiliacs.
+At that time, many people acquired HIV this way.
 The blood supply is now much more strictly tested and controlled in most countries.
 The odds of acquiring HIV from receiving blood or blood factor in countries like the US, the UK, and Canada are extremely low.
 For example, statistics from the US show that a person is more likely to be killed by a lightning strike than they are to acquire HIV from a blood transfusion.
 However, not every country screens all blood donations for HIV.

 Some people, mostly health care workers, acquire HIV by accidentally sticking themselves with a needle (needle stick) with infected blood, or through other medical accidents.
 This is a very small percentage of overall seroconversions.
-According to the US Centers of Disease Control and Prevention (CDC), only three in every 1,000 exposures to HIV-infected blood at work, if left untreated, will result in the worker acquiring HIV.
 When exposed to fluid or bodily products that may carry HIV while on the job, health care workers should be offered occupational post-exposure prophylaxis (oPEP) immediately.

 If you are getting breast milk from a milk bank, it is important to ask if the bank tests the milk for HIV.
 Also, if your baby is getting breast milk from a wet nurse, it is important to make sure that she tests negative for HIV before giving her milk to your baby.